Ciaran1981/geospatial-learn/README.rst

 geospatial-learn
 ============

-Geospatial-learn is a Python module for raster and vector manipulation and using scikit-learn and xgb models with  the aformentioned geo-spatial data.
+Geospatial-learn is a Python lib using scikit-learn, xgb and keras models with geo-spatial data.
+Some raster and vector manipulation is also included.
 The aim is to produce convenient, relatively minimal commands for putting together geo-spatial processing chains and using machine learning (ML) libs.
 The name is a play-on of scikit-learn, though I really ought to think of something better.
 The functions are mainly a collection resulting from my own research area of remote sensing and image processing; hence some of it may be esoteric but there are some fairly typical processing tasks too.

 - There is a 'raster' module for (you guessed it) raster/image processing.
-This is not exaustive set of functions of course, just things that have been convenient and repeated such as I/O, masking, some filtering
+This is not exaustive set of functions of course, just things that have been convenient and repeated such as I/O, masking, some filtering.

 - There is a 'shape' module for vector processing which is mainly based around extracting image properties and writing them to a vector format.
-Functions include zonal stats, glcm-based texture etc as well further manipulation of lines and polygons using things like active contours.
+Functions include zonal stats, glcm-based texture etc as well as further manipulation of lines and polygons using things like active contours.

 - The 'learning' module is for applying creating ML models and applying them to raster, vector and point cloud data.
 This is all based around sklearn, xgboost, keras and t-pot.